 The third day of your 4-day Singapore itinerary will be spent on Sentosa Island.
 Here, you'll enjoy the beach, beach clubs, and some other fun attractions.

-You’ll then be going to the beach.
-Or, spend your whole day here if the earlier attractions don’t appeal to you.
-At Siloso Beach, undertake a range of water activities, or relax with drinks on the beach or at a fun beach club.
-Finally, head over to Tanjong Beach for drinks, food, and parties that can go late into the night.
+You'll then be going to the beach.
+Or, spend your whole day here if the earlier attractions don't appeal to you.
+At Siloso Beach, you can enjoy water activities or relax with drinks on the beach or at a fun beach club.
+Finally, head to Tanjong Beach for drinks, food, and parties that can continue late into the night.

 From incredible rides to movie screenings and a slew of events, you can't go wrong with a trip to Universal Studios.
 This location is Asia's first and only Universal Studios.
 It's an ideal attraction for both families and adults traveling without kids.

 There are 28 rides based on a range of movies, including Transformers and Jurassic Park.
-There's even a set of roller coasters that speed right past each other, great for thrill-seekers!
+There's even a set of roller coasters that speed right past each other, which is great for thrill-seekers!